Dewalt-arch/pimpmyadlab/readme.md

   - Yaseen (PNPT Certified) for Alpha/Beta Testing!
   - uCald4aMarine Release Candidate Testing

+# Revision 1.0.1a
+  - Added OS Version to on screen display above the menu
+  - added OS Detection, script will fail if it finds any of the following
+    - "Windows 11", "Home", "Education" or "Server 2022"

 # Installation and usage :
  On each machine Domain Contoller, Workstation1 and Workstation2 :
  - Install the Operating System